-What is the proper method of determining the portion of California source income received by an employee who was granted RSUs as a California resident, but did not recognize income on them until he became a nonresident?
+- 1. What is the proper method of determining the portion of California source income received by a taxpayer who was granted RSUs as a California resident, but did not recognize income on them until he became a nonresident? - 2.
+What is the proper method of determining the portion of California source income received by a taxpayer who was granted RSUs as a California nonresident, but performed services for the employer in California before the RSUs vested?